temmytope88/Altschool-cloud-engineering/project_exam/README.md

     ```
 ![Alt text](./images/playbookscreen.png.png)

-The image below shows the result using the master server IP as URL
+The image below shows the result using the slave server IP address as URL

 ![Alt text](./images/slaveip.png)